-Today in Australia, more than 6,000 younger people (under 65) with disability are forced to live in nursing homes.
+Today in Australia, almost 6,000 younger people (under 65) with disability are forced to live in aged care.

-Around 50 Australians aged under 65 are admitted to nursing homes each week.
-Some of these people are moved into a nursing home in their 20s or 30s; living with people in their 80s.
+Around 6 Australians aged under 65 are admitted into aged care every day.
+Some of these people move into a nursing home in their 20s or 30s – living with people in their 80s.

-The majority of these young people acquired their disability as adults.
+The majority of younger people who live in aged care acquired their disability as adults.
 Almost half are in partner relationships and more than 1 in 4 are parents of school-aged children at the time they go into aged care.

 Being in aged care leads to a marginalised and isolated life – tragically, 82% rarely or never visit their friends.
-The distress this causes their families is immense.
+The distress this causes these people and their families is immense.

 How can this issue be resolved?